javaplus/KubernetesDojo/labs/kube_env_vars.md

 kubectl port-forward svc/cn-demo 5000
 ```

 > Earlier we said that port-forward connects to a Pod, but here we're port forwarding to a Service.
 What???
 In this case, think of the Service as an alias to one to many Pods that it load balances across.
+Normally when hitting the service, the traffic would be spread across the different pods, but when port-forwarding to a service, it just picks a single pod to forward traffic to as long as it's running.
 It's a kubectl trick, but just a single Pod will be selected for forwarding, even if there are many replicas of it.

 At this point we should be able to access [http://localhost:5000](http://localhost:5000) from our browser.
 Give it a try.
-You should see the familiar JSON output we saw earlier when running the container with Docker.
-Your value for `host` will vary.
+You should some JSON output similar to below.
+Your value for `host` will vary and it may not be pretty printed (may be all on one line).

 ```json
 {